lightly-ai/lightly/docs/source/getting_started/advanced.rst

 Here, we group the augmentations by the type of invariance they induce and show examples of when such invariances can be useful.

-For example, if we use Color Jittering and Random Grayscale during training of a self-supervised model we train the model to put the two augmented versions of the input image very close to each other in the feature space.
+For example, if we use `color jittering` and `random grayscale` during the training of a self-supervised model, we train the model to put the two augmented versions of the input image very close to each other in the feature space.
 We essentially train the model to ignore the color augmentations.